Topics

 UX research methods can include:

-The insights from UX research help inform the design process, refine features, and address usability issues.
+The insights help refine the design process and features by addressing usability issues.
 By prioritising user needs and expectations, organisations can create products and services that are intuitive, effective, and enjoyable to use.

 Why are usability studies important for UX research?